Tchibo/sap-developer-roadmap/abap-developer-roadmap/Connectivity/Destinations.md

 Destinations are the construct where endpoints as well as authentication information are stored or referenced.

-Typically this is done via transaction SM59 which is widely used within SAP.
-The following destination types can be administered here
+The following destination types can be administered
 - HTTP Destinations
 - RFC / ABAP Destinations
 - registered Server Programs

-While SM59 Destinations are widely used within SAP, there are other ways to store destinations for other technologies.
-For example, destinations and authentication settings for SOAP services are maintained via SOAMANAGER.
+- Channel endpoints

+The main transaction for the destination administration is the SM59.
+Here you can maintain endpoints as well as authentication information for the endpoints.
+Still there are other ways to store destinations which might also reference back to the SM59.
+##### Other Transactions
+SOAMANAGER is used to maintain endpoints as well as authorization information for SOAP services.
+OA2C_CONFIG is used to maintain oAuth configurations in order to be used for authorization usage during data exchange.

 > [!NOTE] Anmerkung
 > ADD Resources